|

 You have just been invited to join the Order of the Laurel in Caid.
 You

-are probably confused, delighted, scared, elated, stunned, and uncertain
+are probably confused, delighted, scared, elated, stunned, and

-This will not answer all questions, but it should give you a starting
+will happen afterwards.
+This will not answer all questions, but it

-place.
-It specifically addresses the customs and traditions of the Kingdom
+should give you a starting place.
+It specifically addresses the customs

-of Caid.
-Customs vary throughout the Known World, so things are slightly
+Known World, so things are slightly different elsewhere.

 If you have any questions, call, write, or e-mail either a Companion of